 There seems to be a lot of confusion around this issue, so let’s clear things up.

-Most parents who pay a child care provider are entitled to claim a federal child care tax credit using IRS Form 2441 Child and Dependent Care Expenses.
-That form requires the parent to list the name, address, identification number of the child care provider, and the amount paid to the provider.
+Most parents who pay a child care provider are entitled to claim a federal child care tax credit using IRS Form 2441 Child and Dependent Care Expesnes.
+This form requires the parent to list the name, address, identification number of the child care provider, and the amount paid to the provider.

 The Instructions to Form 2441 tell parents they can use IRS Form W-10 Dependent Care Provider’s Identification and Certification to collect the identification number of the caregiver.
 It’s the parent’s responsibility to give this form to the child care provider.
 It’s not your responsibility to give this form to the parent.

 You can use the Form W-10 as your end-of-year receipt.
-Although the form doesn't provide a space indicating how much the parent paid, you can write the amount across the top of the form and have the parent sign a copy of the form that you keep in your records.
+Although the form doesn’t provide a space indicating how much the parent paid, you can write the amount across the top of the form and have the parent sign a copy of the form that you keep in your records.

-For more information, see my 2013 Family Child Care Tax Workbook and Organizer.
+For further information, see my 2014 Family Child Care Tax Workbook and Organizer.